itstehkman/n64docker/README.md

 This could be tricky - which user is which joystick number, and how do you handle part joystick, part keyboard configs?
 Seems that this could be up to some matchmaking software.

-Q3: How can this support several different environments that clients are connecting from?<br>
-Ideas:
-One might be connecting from MacOS, Linux, Windows, something else, or any specific flavor of these.
-An idea to get around this is to make clients connect via a docker container - that way all clients have the same interface, and no environment-specific software or configuration is needed.
-This docker container could do the keyboard mapping, connect to
-VNC for you, and have any specific client logic needed.
-Sounds good I think!<br>

 Context: Seems like MacOS does not have traditional linux /dev/input devices for keyboard, so trying to do keyboard remapping is difficult in this sense<br>
 Q4: How tf can you remap keys??<br>